- Guaranteed for 2 full months

 On the rear of the lens, you’ll find a small lever that you can push to open the aperture blades.
 Do this, and check if the blades are snappy and without any stickiness that could be a sign of collected oil.

 Look through the lens with the iris fully open, once again checking for any particles or oil spots.

 Check the lens sharpness using a test chart.
 These patterned charts are easy to find online, and they can be stuck on a wall and used to quickly evaluate a lens.

 Here’s how it works:

 Check the shots on your camera LCD (or, if you can, on the computer).
 Zoom into 100% to be sure of focus.
-Of course, some cameras and lenses will need fine in-camera adjustment for perfection, but any wildly unsharp tests may indicate a lens has been dropped or is out of alignment.
+Of course, some cameras and lenses will need fine in-camera adjustments for perfection, but any wildly unsharp tests may indicate a lens has been dropped or is out of alignment.

 It’s also a good idea to test the full aperture range and look for sharpness from edge to edge.
 Even at f/2.8, the center of your test image should be relatively sharp.

 Additionally, it’s a good idea to look for any external marks or blemishes when performing these tests, turning the focus and zoom rings to check for any stickiness or grating sounds.